 ShipBob offers a network of fulfillment centers, to help you strategically expand into new distribution locations based on where your customers are located.
 Whenever an order is placed, it is routed to the fulfillment center closest to your customer to fulfill the order.

 This not only speeds up order delivery and reduces shipping costs, but it also helps mitigate risks in case of unexpected warehouse closures or inability of carriers to pick up from the facility due to bad weather.

-“ShipBob has multiple fulfillment centers in the US, one in Canada, one in the EU, and one in the UK.
+“ShipBob has multiple fulfillment centers.
 All locations filter back into one centralized warehouse management system, so everything is under the ShipBob umbrella.

 By distributing our inventory across these countries and regions, all of our customers are able to get their orders much faster while paying reasonable domestic shipping rates.”

 Wes Brown, Head of Operations at Black Claw LLC

 4. Transparent data dashboard

 When it comes to on-demand logistics, you have to have insights in the entire inbound and outbound logistics process.
 You want to keep fulfillment logistics costs down, improve speed of deliveries, and consistently meet demand despite sales fluctuations.